priyamgoel/priyamgoel/README.md

 Debugging champion in progress
 ------------------------------

-A first year student pursuing a Bachelor of Engineering at Thapar Institute of Engineering and Technology.
+A second year student pursuing a Bachelor of Engineering at Thapar Institute of Engineering and Technology.

 * 🌍  I'm based in Punjab, India
 * ✉️  You can contact me at [priyamgoel36@gmail.com](mailto:priyamgoel36@gmail.com)